sacha-l/polkadot-nfts-learning-hub/docs/use-cases/art.md

 ---
-title: Art, music, fashion
+title: Creative industries
 sidebar_position: 1
 ---

-Use cases for the creative industries.
+Use cases for industries such as art, music and fashion.

 - Creating digital art collections
 - Authenticating luxury goods